zextras/tech-doc/source/_includes/_multiserver-installation/scenario.rst

 AppServer).
 These values will be used in configuration files that need to be manually modified during the installation or upgrade procedures.

-In most Multi-Server, it proves useful to install a **Replica Directory Server** in a Master/Slave setup for improved reliability and load-balancing.
+In most Multi-Server scenarios, it proves useful to install a **Replica Directory Server** in a Master/Slave setup for improved reliability and load-balancing.
 We describe in a :ref:`dedicated section
 <replica-ds-install>` the procedure to install the Replica on a